Stamford General Information

 Domestic Violence Crimes

-Stamford Civil Restraining Order Applications & Hearings
+Civil Restraining Order Applications & Hearings

 In addition to the protective orders issued in connection with Greenwich, Darien and Stamford domestic violence arrests, the Stamford Superior Court – Family Division has a special docket that considers applications for civil restraining orders.
 Anyone either applying for, or fighting, a civil restraining order application in Stamford, Greenwich, Darien, New Canaan, Wilton, Weston, Westport, or Norwalk must report to civil restraining order court in Stamford Superior Court – Family Division.
 There, a hearing is held before a family court judge who will decide whether issuing a civil restraining order is necessary to protect the safety of the applicant.
 So if you are served with a notice of a civil restraining order hearing, it is essential that you appear in Stamford Superior Court to fight it, or else the judge may grant it without your attendance and it will remain in effect for a year.
-On the other hand, if you feel that you need to file an application for a civil restraining order against a family member, or someone with whom you are or were involved in a dating relationship, then you should contact a top Stamford restraining order lawyer to understand your rights and the restraining order process and procedures.
+On the other hand, if you feel that you need to file an application for a civil restraining order against a family member, or someone with whom you are or were involved in a dating relationship, then you should contact an attorney to understand your rights and the restraining order process and procedures.